 4. Keeping tabs on their investment is tough:

 One busy week and you might never know when these big investors left that stock.
 It’s difficult to precisely copy the actions of these investors.
-Most of the big players in the market are full-time investors or fund manager.
+Most of the big players in the market are full-time investors or fund managers.
 A regular investor with a 9-to-5 job does not have so much flexibility to remain actively involved in the market.

 5. You do not know their exit strategy: